ajn313/ROME-LLM/README.md

 ![ROME-flowchart](https://github.com/ajn313/ROME-LLM/blob/main/supplements/flowchart.png)

 We provide a [Colab notebook](https://github.com/ajn313/ROME-LLM/blob/main/ROME_demo.ipynb) which implements the tool.
-GPT-4 is used by default which will require an OpenAI API Key, but this can be modified easily.
+GPT-4 is used by default which will require an OpenAI API Key, but instructions to modify this will be provided.

 The necessary inputs include the names of a series of simpler submodules which can be built up into a more complex target modules, as well as unit testbenches for each submodule.
 We include testbenches for a few hierarchical arcitectures, and more will continue to be added.
+GitHub still under construction.

 ## Citation
 ### Paper on arXiv: